-A more comprehensive comparison should consider the increased carbon cost for the society, when recognizing co-firing as RES.
-On the one hand, any cost saving due to including co-firing in the set of RES may allow reducing the cost of policies to attain objectives about renewable electricity.
-However, on the other hand, if this also entails a rise of CO2 emissions, one should consider the associated increase in the carbon cost so as to evaluate the actual benefit for the society.
-In order to run this comparisons, we evaluate the increased carbon cost (based on increased emissions that correspond to the difference between values associated with co-firing in and out RES in Figure 7) using a series of valuation for CO2 emissions reflecting different assumptions about the Social Cost of Carbon (SCC).
-Meanwhile, the carbon cost that is paid by the power sector is still included in the overall electricity cost, and it relies on the price data for CO2 presented in section 3.2.
+A more comprehensive comparison should consider the increased carbon cost for society when recognizing co-firing as a RES.
+On the one hand, any cost saving due to including co-firing in the set of RES may reduce the cost of policies to attain objectives about renewable electricity.
+On the other hand, if this also entails a rise in CO_2 emissions, one should consider the associated increase in the carbon cost so as to evaluate the actual benefit for society.
+In order to run this comparison, we evaluate the increased carbon cost (based on increased emissions corresponding to the difference between values associated with co-firing in and out RES in Figure 7) using a series of valuations for CO_2 emissions reflecting different assumptions about the Social Cost of Carbon (SCC).
+Meanwhile, the carbon cost that is paid by the power sector is still included in the overall electricity cost, and it relies on the price data for CO_2 presented in section 3.2.

-Nordhaus (2017) provides values for the SCC of 2030 that reflect emission path with current policies, depending on different discount rate.
-The SCC is in a range of 30 to 165 US Dollars of 2010, which approximately leads to 20 to 130 Euros.
-16 Accordingly, we consider the following valuations to estimate the increased carbon cost for the society: 20, 30, 100 and 130 Euros per tCO2.
+Nordhaus (2017) provides values for the SCC of 2030 that reflect the emission path with current policies depending on different discount rates.
+The SCC is in a range of 30 to 165 US Dollars of 2010, which approximately equates to 20 to 130 Euros.16 Accordingly, we consider the following valuations for estimating the increased carbon cost for society: 20, 30, 100, and 130 Euros per tCO2.
 The computed carbon costs are compared with the overall cost savings in electricity, which corresponds to the difference between values associated with co-firing in and out RES in Figure 8.
 Results are presented in Figure 9.

-Figure 9: Overall electricity cost saving versus increased carbon cost (with 20, 30, 100 and 130 Euros SCC) when co-firing is included in the set of RES.
+Figure 9: Overall electricity cost saving versus increased carbon cost (with 20, 30, 100, and 130 Euros SCC) when co-firing is included in the set of RES.